operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 | UpgradeAvailable | catalog contains a CSV which replaces the `status.installedCSV`, but no `InstallPlan` has been created yet |
 | UpgradePending   | `InstallPlan` has been created (referenced in `status.installplan`) to install a new CSV                   |
 | AtLatestKnown    | `status.installedCSV` matches the latest available CSV in catalog                                             |

+## Package Server

+The Package Server provides a veneer API over the CatalogSource resources and the information they provide to ease user interaction.

+It is not neccessary to run this for OLM to function, but enhances the user experience by providing the information needed for Subscription generation to the user.
+In a Production scenario where no discovery work is needed and all Subscriptions are predefined, this may be removed.

+OpenShift/OKD GUIs will use this API extention to present operator package information such as CSVs, packages and CRDs found in the CatalogSource to users.
+Additionally, `kubectl` and `oc` users are able to issue commands like `kubectl get PackageManifests` to list out available Operators and then run `kubectl describe` on those resources to find the appropriate data to build a Subscription to it.

 ## Catalog (Registry) Design